Compliance

 A conflict of interest may occur in any situation where a Bank’s employee uses its role for personal or other benefit.

-We expect all ING employees at every level of the organisation to act in accordance with the values and behaviours of our Orange Code.
+We expect all ING employees, at every level of the organization, to act in accordance with our Orange Code values in every situation.

 The principles of ING’s Anti-Bribery and Corruption Policy state

-1. All forms of bribery and corruption, including facilitation payments, are strictly prohibited.
+1. All forms of corruption, including facilitation payments, are prohibited.

-2. Gifts or entertainment must always be proportionate and reasonable; must have a legitimate purpose; and must not create a conflict of interest or the perception thereof.
+2. Gifts, offers of entertainment or other benefits must be reasonable and proportionate, be within the established limits, have a justifiable and legitimate purpose, and must not create a conflict of interest or give the impression that such a conflict has occurred.

 Facilitation Payments